hotwax/oms-documentation/documents/store-operations/transfer-order/transfer-order-fulfillment.md

 {% hint style="info" %} Store associates are not allowed to insert more than the intended item quantities.
 The bar turns red if the user tries to overship item quantities {% endhint %}

 For more details on Transfer order lifecycle refer to this [document](https://docs.hotwax.co/documents/v/learn-hotwax-oms/business-process-models/transferorderlifecycle)

+### Transfer Order Picklists

+Store Associates can print transfer order picklists directly from the Fulfillment App.
+Store associates can quickly verify products, ensuring that transfer orders are processed efficiently and accurately.
+By minimizing discrepancies, this feature strengthens inventory management and enhances overall operational efficiency.

+### Steps to Print Transfer Order Picklists in the Fulfillment App:
+1. **Access the Fulfillment App**: Open the HotWax Commerce Fulfillment App on your device.
+2. **Navigate to the Transfer Order Section**: Go to the "Transfer Orders" section to view all active transfer orders.
+3. **Select the Relevant Transfer Order**: Locate the specific transfer order that you need to process.
+4. **Click on the Print Picklist Button**: Within the transfer order details, you’ll find a "Print Picklist" button.
+Click this button to generate a picklist for the order.
+5. **Review and Print the Picklist**: The system will generate a detailed picklist showing all items to be transferred.